fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabase.md

 ```

 ### -Database
-Specifies an object that represents the ssSDS that this cmdlet modifies.
+Specifies an object that represents the Azure SQL Database that this cmdlet modifies.

 ```yaml
 Type: Database